List of Panels:

 We carry them where they can’t go on their own by keeping them in our hearts and memories as we step into the future.

-In the scene, there will also be a pair of figures who are no longer with us, two individuals very important to the history of the region.
+In the scene, there will also be figures who are no longer with us, including two individuals very important to the history of the region.
 I will paint them strolling through this peaceful place of remembrance and let you guess who they are.

 More commemorative portraits and surprises await next summer.